The elusive vitamin B12 is one of the most misunderstood vitamins on the planet. Here is a guide to what it is, what it does and where to find it.

-“I am a new vegan and am very concerned with how much people around me are talking about vitamin B12.
+“I am a new to veganism and am very concerned with how much people around me are talking about vitamin B12.
 I didn’t know anything about it until I became vegan but now I am scared.
 Are there any natural sources of it or should I get a supplement?”

 What does B12 do anyway?